 Barbara's website features her work for many publications and television documentaries: http://www.writtenbybarbaramoran.com/

 $3,500 for air-testing expenses to support reporting for a radio series about industrial pollution in Louisville, Kentucky

 In the fall of 2013, WFPL News, an NPR affiliate, aired and published online Ms. Peterson's series on the funded topic:

 $3,050 for travel expenses to produce articles, and chapters for a book, about sustainable growth and development in India

-Meera is currently working on a long-form feature for the Virginia Quarterly Review based on the reporting she did in Bihar.
-She has also shared links to other shorter articles that were produced as a result of the grant, including a piece for India Ink, The New York Times blog about India:
+FEJ and a Fulbright-Nehru fellowship assisted work on her forthcoming book Elemental India, five interwoven nonfiction stories about the environment in India, based on the five elements (PublicAffairs, 2015).
+Below is a long-form feature for the Virginia Quarterly Review based on the reporting she did in Bihar.
+She has also shared links to other shorter articles that were produced as a result of the grant, including a piece for India Ink, the New York Times blog about India:

 To learn more about the FEJ grants program, including applicant eligibility and submission guidelines, or to see information and links about past awards, please go to the Fund for Environmental Journalism web page.
 We are currently fundraising for the next FEJ round of grants.
 Please consider making your own donation today, to help SEJ build the Fund for Environmental Journalism and support new work!
 Many in this field are adapting to disruptions in their employment and new methods in media; yet they remain steadfast in their goal of providing our communities every day with vitally important information on environment-related issues.
 If you would like to help experienced environmental journalists to continue producing rich, rigorously investigated and unbiased content, please make a gift on SEJ's secure website.